 Testing estrogen to detect this rise can help you identify the longest possible fertile window — the few days leading up to and the day of ovulation when intercourse is most likely to result in conception.

-This means that timing intercourse around the first sign of a rise in estrogen can help you ensure his sperm is right on time, waiting for your egg!
+This means that timing intercourse around the first sign of a rise in estrogen can help you ensure the sperm is right on time, waiting for your egg!

-Estrogen can be measured via a blood draw from your doctor or via a urine-based E1G (estrogen marker) test.
+Estrogen can be measured via blood draw from your doctor or via a urine-based E1G (estrogen marker) test.

-Luteinizing Hormone (LH)
+3. Luteinizing hormone (LH)

 LH is the hormone measured by ovulation tests (also called LH tests) to help you identify your two most fertile days.

 Once estrogen reaches a high enough level, your brain gets the signal that an egg is mature and it’s time to ovulate!

 An LH surge occurs about 12-48 hours before ovulation, so a positive LH ovulation test helps you identify your two most fertile days.

 LH is most commonly measured via urine-based LH tests, although it can also be measured via a blood test from your doctor.

 It’s the corpus luteum’s job to produce progesterone, which is the last player in your four fertility hormone, full-cycle lineup.

 This hormone is responsible for stabilizing the already-thickened uterine lining, ensuring it’s “sticky” enough to allow for the best possible chance at implantation and pregnancy.

 Progesterone must be adequately elevated during the implantation window (approximately days 7 through 10 after peak fertility) to allow the best possible chance at conception and successful pregnancy.

 Low progesterone after ovulation, in contrast, can make it more difficult to get pregnant.

 Urine-based PdG tests can provide a more thorough picture, since they allow easy tracking throughout the full implantation window, rather than a snapshot of just one point in time.

-The better you understand your hormone balance throughout your cycle, the more quickly you can rule out problems (or solve them if need be), all with the goal of shortening your journey from “trying” to celebrating!
+The better you understand your hormone balance throughout your cycle, the more quickly you can rule out problems (or solve them if need be), all to shorten your journey from “trying” to celebrating!